kpumuk/codecolorer/readme.txt

 * Italian - Italiano (thanks to <a href="http://codesnippet.altervista.org/">CodeSnippet</a>)
 * Belarusian - Беларуский (thanks to <a href="http://www.fatcow.com">И. Фадков</a>)
 * Simplified Chinese - 简化字 (thanks to <a href="http://ixiezi.com">liuxiangqian</a>)

-= Changelog =

-* v0.8.6 (Development)
-  * Added a new option "escaped" to process code blocks with special HTML chars escaped (&lt; -> &amp;lt;).
-  * Fixed regular expressions for PHP and some other languages.
-  * Use html_entity_decode instead of htmlspecialchars_decode if escaped="true"
-  * Added advanced syntax [ccMODE_LANG], where MODE is set of modes, and LAND is language.
-* v0.8.5 (Jul 20, 2009)
-  * Fixed bug occured when [cc] block goes just right after the [cci].
-  * Fixed bug with tab_size option saving (thanks to <a href="http://www.marclove.com/">Marc Love</a>).
-* v0.8.4 (Jul 14, 2009)
-  * Fixed inline code blocks formatting.
-  * Added special tag [cci] which works just like [cc], but with inline forced.
-  * Fixed problem when line numbers could not be disabled (thanks to miaow).
-* v0.8.3 (Jul 14, 2009)
-  * Added a new option "strict" to enable or disable strict mode.
-  * Added a new option "inline" which forces code block to render inside &lt;code&gt; tag.
-Used to paste a single line of code into the regular text.
-  * Trim only empty lines in the beginning of code, leave spaces untouched (thanks to FeepingCreature -- contact me please and I will add your link here).
-  * Allow "on" and "off" as boolean parameter value.
-  * Added Italian translation (thanks to <a href="http://codesnippet.altervista.org/">CodeSnippet</a>).
-  * Added Belarusian translation (thanks to <a href="http://www.fatcow.com">И. Фадков</a>).
-* v0.8.2 (Jul 14, 2009)
-  * Fixed problem with width and heigth specified at the same time.
-  * Added a new option "nowrap" to disable horizontal scrollbar.
-  * Added a new option "noborder" to disable a border around code block.
-  * Fixed inner table borders in some WordPress themes.
-  * Geshi updated to 1.0.8.4.
-* v0.8.1 (Jul 13, 2009)
-  * Fixed problem with missing CodeColorer styles when no custom CSS entered (thanks to <a href="http://codesnippet.altervista.org/">CodeSnippet</a>).
-* v0.8.0 (Jul 13, 2009)
-  * Added more styles for comments.
-  * Added ability to specify width and height in px, em, percents.
-Also values could be omitted to use whole width and height available.
-  * Fixed problem which blocked the access to CodeColorer options page in WordPress 2.8.1.
-  * Use plain old CSS files instead of slow styles.php.
-  * Fixed code blocks formatting in RSS feeds.
-Added rss_width option.
-  * Added Chinese translation (thanks to <a href="http://ixiezi.com">liuxiangqian</a>).

-You can find complete changelog on the <a href="http://kpumuk.info/projects/wordpress-plugins/codecolorer/">plugin home page</a>.

 == Installation ==